entitydb-io/EntityDb.NET/README.md

 A command represents the intent to perform some operation on the state.
 Going back to the bank account example, one command could be `PerformDeposit` while another could be `PerformWithdrawl`.
 The things that you can do are commands.

-### Facts

-A fact is the result of executing a command on the state.
-In our bank account example, the fact produced by `PerformDeposit` would be `DepositPerformed`; for `PerformWithdrawl` it would be `WithdrawlPerformed`.
-However, commands and facts **DO NOT** need to be one-to-one.
-A single command can yield as many facts as are needed.
-You should keep your facts _bite sized_/_small_.

 ### Tying it all together

-The source, commands, and facts, are all tied together under one transient object - the transaction.
+The source and commands are all tied together under one transient object - the transaction.
 A transaction can have exactly one source and can have many commands; each command can have many facts.
 When you need to commit your changes, you commit the transaction - it's all or nothing.